HanaAyman33/AttackOnTitan-Utopia/README.md

 2. **Build and Run**
    - Add JavaFX to your IDE’s module path.
    - Use these VM options to include JavaFX modules: --module-path "path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml,javafx.media

-## Game Video 📸

-Check out some exciting moments from *Attack on Titan: Utopia* below!